 I have built extensive experience in interviewing doctors, patients and other healthcare professionals, working for a range of global companies in the medical sector.

 Within industrial innovation, I have been leading B2B customer research and product/service design processes around construction methods and materials.
 Linnet Research has worked for corporations such as Aalborg Portland, Danish Construction Association, ISS, Danica Property and Deas Housing Management, often in cooperation with Rambøll Management.

 While doing PhD and post doc research, I taught consumption theory and research methodology at Department of Marketing and Management, University of Southern Denmark.
 (Danish CV: Linnet CV juni 18)

 I have published original research in leading academic journals, on how to analyze the contexts of everyday consumption, on hygge and Nordic values, hygge and urban café culture, and on social change in Eastern Europe.
 My 2011 article on context with Professor Søren Askegaard of SDU is heavily cited within academic research on consumer culture and marketing.

-I do market research on a broad range of issues, but look to new technology in particular, and how it changes the way that humans form relations and accomplish tasks.
-I regularly attend conferences on technological such as Artificial Intelligence, Internet of Things and the Blockchain.
 I am a censor at the Department of Techno-Anthropology at Aalborg University.
 I had a leading role in designing the program in Market and Management Anthropology at the University of Southern Denmark.